-While later scientific developments and refinements in technology dwarfed his original idea, John Logie Baird deserves credit as television’s inventor.
+While later scientific developments and refinements in technology may have dwarfed his original idea, John Logie Baird still deserves credit as television’s inventor.

 It was his early experiments in a small laboratory he put together in the attic rooms of his London apartment that led to the first successful transmission of primitive, moving, gray-scale images.
 The details of the mechanisms would change later, but he was the first person to broadcast a live moving image.

 The German inventor, Arthur Korn, was close on his tail.
 In October 1906 he had broadcast a still, black-and-white image of a photograph.
 The broadcast was remarkable because it happened over a distance of over 1000 miles.
 It was an incredible achievement.
 But Korn never figured out how to send a live, moving image.